pwmt/zathura/doc/man/zathura.1.rst

   correct file open or does not exist, no new instance will be spanned.

 --mode=mode
-  Start in a non-default mode
+  Start in a non-default mode.
+Overrides the mode setting.

 --fork
   Fork into background